josephharfouch/athanor-server/src/main/paradox/user/grammar_parser.md

-## Tailoring the grammar path
+## Tailoring the grammar parser

-By default, Athanor-server looks for the grammar parser in the following
+By default, Athanor-server uses the reflective analysis style and looks for the grammar parser in the following paths:
-paths:

 1. /HOME_DIR/athanor/grammar where HOME_DIR is the value of the user home directory.
 (This corresponds to the default local setup)